Garuda-Netra/Sandesh-2.0/README.md

 Welcome to **Sandesh 2.0**, a fast, secure, and user-friendly real-time messaging application designed to make online communication feel natural and seamless.

-I created Sandesh with a clear vision: to provide a clean, intuitive, and deeply personal chat experience.
+I have created Sandesh with a clear vision: to provide a clean, intuitive, and deeply personal chat experience.
 My goal was simple—to build a messaging application that is incredibly fast, highly responsive, beautifully designed, and completely free of unnecessary clutter or invasive tracking.
 Whether you prefer the elegance of a sleek dark mode or the crispness of a light theme, Sandesh effortlessly adapts to your style while ensuring that your conversations remain entirely secure and private.

 No ads, no tracking—just a reliable space to connect with the people who matter.